imarranz/pygenmet/README.md

 **FIGURE**: Genetic Algorithms Applied to Translational Strategy in NASH.
 Learning from Mouse Models.
 Poster presented in the II Jornadas Doctorales de la UPV/EHU 2019.

 ## CLASS `chromosome`

+One of the contributions of this package is the `chromosome` class as it is specifically designed to easily solve this optimization problem.

 Import the `pygenmet` package